neuralpain/oneclickwinrar/README.md

 ```

 > [!NOTE]
 > The name `oneclickwinrar` refers to this project and everything that comes with it.
 On the other hand, `oneclickrar.cmd` (notice there's no "win" in the name) is a script within the project.
-Don't mix them up.
+Don't mix them up😑.

 ### Contents